Price Transparency Guidance - June 2021

 There may also be a home/heritable property to sell or settle.
 That work is not included in this example as it is a conveyancing process (see Sale of Property above), nor is calculating and dealing with Inheritance Tax, which affects only a limited number of estates and generates considerable work.

 The fee for executry work in winding up a particular estate not involving inheritance tax but comprising some savings accounts, some stocks and shares and some pension assets may be in the region of £2,750 plus vat £550.

-Outlays will include, in executry cases, a transaction charge of £45 plus vat £9 and Court Confirmation dues of £261 plus £8 for each individual asset certificate, if needed.
+Outlays will include, in executry cases (up to a value of £250,000), a transaction charge of £45 plus vat £9 and Court Confirmation dues of £261 plus £8 for each individual asset certificate, if needed.